doodstreet/SurfSpotsApp/README.md

 {% endblock %}
 ```
-  Details page---- use primary key to get details from that item
+  Details page ------ use primary key to get details from that item
   ![SurfSpotAppDetails](https://user-images.githubusercontent.com/68976585/103727727-d5748400-4f90-11eb-8a85-52037cb052d5.png)
+This is the details page that uses a primary key to get details from the database for that item as well as the ablity to update or delete the spot.
 ```
 def surfApp_details(request, pk):
 # gets a single instance of the SurfSpot model object from the database
     spot = get_object_or_404(SurfSpot, pk=pk)
     context = {'spot': spot, }
     return render(request, 'surfApp/surfApp_details.html', context)
 ```
- Update page (edit)----
+ Update page (edit) ------Pulls up populated form from database to be updated and reposted to database.
 ```
 def surfApp_update(request, pk):
 # means Django expects an integer value and will transfer it to a view as a variable called pk
     pk = int(pk)
     spot = get_object_or_404(SurfSpot, pk=pk)
  HTTP method POST-- finds the form that was submitted by a user